 Calculations modules perform: molecular mechanics calculations using the MMFF and SYBYL force fields; MNDO (MNDO/d for second-row elements), AM1, RM1, PM3 and PM6 semi-empirical calculations, including PM3 and PM6 calculations on transitionmetal inorganic and organometallic systems; Hartree-Fock molecular orbital calculations; a wide variety of density functional calculations including time-dependent density functional calculations (for excited-state species); MP2 and RI-MP2 Møller-Plesset calculations; configuration interaction (CI) calculations (for excited-state species).
 All are applicable to energy calculation, equilibrium and transitionstate geometry determination, conformational searching and energy profile construction, although some methods may not be practical for some tasks.
-Available for energy calculations only, are a series of high-order correlated models, including MP3 and MP4 Møller-Plesset models, coupled cluster models and quadratic configuration interaction models, as well as G3 (MP2), G3, G4 (MP2) and G4 "approximations" to coupled-cluster models.
+Available for energy calculations only, are a series of high-order correlated models, including a double-hybrid density functional model, MP3 and MP4 Møller-Plesset models, coupled cluster models and quadratic configuration interaction models.
+Heats of formation may be calculated from G3 (MP2), G3, G4 (MP2) and G4 procedures "approximations" to coupled-cluster models, and from the much faster T1 recipe that is perhaps best viewed as an approximation to G3(MP2).

-A wide selection of basis sets is available, ranging from the STO-3G minimal basis set (recommended for Hartree-Fock models only), to the 3-21G split-valence basis set (recommended for Hartree-Fock models only), to 6-31G, 6-311G, cc-pVDZ, cc-pVTZ and cc-pVQZ polarization basis sets together with the corresponding augmented representations, the def2 series of double, triple and quadruple \(\xi\$ basis sets and the PCJ basis sets specifically designed for calculation of NMR coupling constants.
-The dual basis set approximation has been implemented for some (but not all of these) basis sets, allowing an order of magnitude reduction in computation cost with very little change in either reaction energies or molecular properties.
+A wide selection of basis sets are supported, ranging from the STO-3G minimal basis set (recommended for Hartree-Fock models only), to the 3-21G split-valence basis set (also recommended for Hartree-Fock models only), to 6-31G\, 6-31IG\, cc-pVDZ, cc-pVTZ and cc-pVQZ polarization basis sets together with the corresponding augmented representations, the def2 series of double, triple and quadruple $\zeta$ basis sets and the PCJ basis sets specifically designed for calculation of NMR coupling constants.
+The dual basis set approximation has been implemented for some (but not all) basis sets, typically providing as much as an order of magnitude reduction in computation cost with very little change in either reaction energies or molecular properties.
 In addition, pseudopotentials for elements which all-electron basis sets do not exist are available, in particular, second and third-row transition metals and lanthanides.
 Note, however, that first derivatives of pseudopotentials in the case where the valence incorporates f-type and higher-order functions are only available for lanthanides, and U, Np, and Pu from the actinides.
 All basis sets, except STO-3G and 3-21G, may be supplemented with polarization functions on hydrogen, additional and/or higher-order polarization functions on heavy atoms and/or diffuse functions on hydrogens and/or heavy atoms.